Here Are Your 2017 MTV Video Music Award Winners

 Song of Summer

-Daddy Yankee and Luis Fonsi, Feat.
+Daddy Yankee and Luis Fonsi, ft.
 Justin Bieber - “Despacito (Remix)”

 Ed Sheeran - “Shape of You”